Thulium-Drake/ansible-role-ansible_controller/README.md

 ```

 The -s flag will reduce all output from playbook runs to stuff that has changed or is failed.
 Very useful for cron mails :-)

+Check the other tools provided by Ansible-Utils for more goodies and nice things to add to your toolbox!